-The fact that the moderators belong to both the perpetrators and victims of the war makes it unbearable and distressing for the Data Workers who were watching from a neighboring country while their own people perished in front of their eyes.
-Tigrayan Data Workers were in tremendous emotional pain as a result of being the primary victims of the events.
-For over two years, they were in deep agony and distress moderating the war content while not knowing the whereabouts of their family, having no clue if they were alive or dead.
+The fact that moderators came from both the perpetrators and

+victims of the war made it unbearable and distressing for the data workers who were watching from a neighboring country while their own people perished in front of their eyes.
+Tigrayan data workers were in tremendous emotional pain as a result of being the primary victims of the events.
+For over two years, they were in deep agony and distress, moderating the war content while not knowing the whereabouts of their family and having no clue if they were alive or dead.